 I grew up with a younger brother who was obsessed with World Wrestling Entertainment (or World Wrestling Federation (WWF) as it was known back then) and GLOW (Gorgeous Ladies of Wrestling).
 So it was no real surprise to me that my son at the same age would think wrestling was cool.
-Of course now you have John Cena who is infinitely better than Hulk Hogan and his ilk from the 1980’s.
 My son first encountered Mexican wrestling (aka Lucha Libre) at a Day of the Dead festival in London.
 After that debut to Lucha Libre, he really wanted to watch Lucha Libre in Mexico City as well.
-With colorful masks, oversized personalities and crazy Mexican wrestler names, the whole event promised theatrics if not actually any sporting prowess.
+With colorful masks, oversized personalities and crazy Mexican wrestler names, the whole event promised the theatrics of a wrestling show and high-flying acrobatics.

 Contents